Hudson, Massachusetts: 19th century

 Feltonville's—and later Hudson's—significant role in the shoe industry may trace its origins to Daniel Stratton.
 A shoemaker, Stratton opened his Feltonville shop in 1816, expanding it to a small factory on Washington Street in 1821.

 In the 1850s, Feltonville received its first railroads.
-There were two Feltonville train stations, originally operated by the Central Massachusetts Railroad Company and later by Boston & Maine, until both were closed in 1965.
+There were two Feltonville train stations, originally operated by the Massachusetts Central Railroad and the Fitchburg Railroad, later the Central Massachusetts Railroad Company, and later by Boston & Maine, until both were closed in 1965.
 Railroads allowed the development of larger factories, some of the first in the country to use steam power and sewing machines.
 By 1860, Feltonville had 17 shoe and shoe-related factories, which attracted Irish and French Canadian immigrants.

 Feltonville residents fought for the Union during the American Civil War.
 Twenty-five of those men died doing so.
-Two existing houses—the Goodale Homestead on Chestnut Street (Hudson's oldest building, dating from 1702) and the Curley home on Brigham Street (formerly known as the Rice Farm)—have been cited as waystations on the Underground Railroad.
+Two existing houses—the Goodale Homestead on Chestnut Street (Hudson's oldest surviving building, dating from 1702) and the Curley home on Brigham Street (formerly known as the Rice Farm)—have been cited as waystations on the Underground Railroad.